zivtech/bear_skin/docs/gulp.md

 Also, individual gulp tasks live in the `gulp-tasks` directory.

+# CSS Structure

+The css in Bear Skin is organized in an atomic structure.
+You will find most of the files within their component directory. ex: ```components/_patterns/02-molecules/messages/messages.css```

+The ```00-utilities``` directories contains some "setup" css files where you can override BassCSS variables, add animations or additional reusable classes etc. You should get familiar with these prior to starting styling away.

 ## Building CSS

 To start building CSS, you have to first install all of the gulp dependencies. `cd` to the project directory in your terminal and run: